tuxgalhomelab/docker-image-base/README.md

 The base docker image used for the docker containers running in tuxgal's Homelab setup.

-The image is based on the `debian:12.2-slim` docker image with some non-essential contents removed, a few extra packages installed and also some custom utility scripts that can be used from the child images.
+The image is based on the `debian bookworm slim` docker image with some non-essential contents removed, a few extra packages installed and also some custom utility scripts and commands that are used from the child images.